Welcome to the Sixth Episode of Trees & Lines: Fresh Perspectives on Utility Vegetation Management!

 Taking a Sustainable Approach

-“Almost every utility has a sustainability group…” Lew explains.
-These groups are paying attention to programs with a sustainable approach and reporting back to CEOs.
-One of the things Lew is focused on is sharing the sustainable benefits his programs bring so he can get better leverage and funding.
-Currently, Lew holds a partnership with the Davey Resource Group to work on an ESG (Environmental, Social and Corporate Governance) program that measures the footprints of some of the equipment Lew’s company is using.
-The social aspect, Lew shared, deals with interacting with landowners.
-By working with sustainability groups, the NYPA gets to look
+“Almost every utility has a sustainability group…” Payne explains.
+These groups or departments are paying attention to programs with a sustainable approach and reporting back to CEOs as well as corporate reporting to standards that track these indices, such as Dow Jones Sustainability Index.
+One of the things Payne is focused on is sharing the sustainable benefits his programs bring so he can get better leverage and funding.
+Currently, Payne holds a partnership with the Davey Resource Group to work on an ESG (Environmental, Social and Corporate Governance) program that measures the footprints of some of the equipment Payne’s company is using.
+The social aspect, Payne shared, deals with interacting with landowners and the public.
+By working with sustainability groups, the NYPA gets to look at the indices they report on and help his company get credit for some of these targets through the benefits of his IVM program.

 Looking Ahead: What’s in Store for Vegetation Management?